mossac/ECE434/HW04/ReadMe.md

 LCDText amd BorisLCD: Pictures of the LCD with text overlayed on a picture and a
         picture of Boris on my LCD

+ReadTemp.sh: Reads the data in from the TMP101 tempurature sensor using the kernel driver.
+T
+        hen output this to the terminal/